 Timings: 5:00 AM – 12:00 PM and 4:00 PM – 9:30 PM

 - The Dwarkadhish Temple

 It can be said that the entire land of Mathura is of historical significance and every inch of this land is blessed by the presence of the lord Krishna.
 Built around 150 years ago, the Dwarkadhish temple is an example of the devotion of a devotee in Lord Krishna.
 It was built by a worshipper and named after the city where Lord Krishna lived in during his adult life.
+It is one of the most visited tourist places in Mathura where worshippers from around the globe come to find the inner peace.
 The best time to visit the Dwarkadhish Temple is during Sawan, it is believed to be Lord Krishna’s favorite season.

 Best Months to Visit: October to March

 During Summers: 6:30 AM – 10:30 AM, 4:00 PM – 7:00 PM

 During Winters: 6:30 AM – 10:30 AM,3:30 PM – 6:00 PM

 The Kusum Sarovar is said to be the exact reservoir where Lord Krishna met his other half, goddess Radha.
 The reservoir is named after her who is said to be the greatest ever worshipper of Lord Krishna.
 The reservoir is 60 feet deep and 450 feet wide in dimensions.
 If you want to visit the magical place where Krishna met his Radha, then it is advisable to go during the evening hours.
 During this time an evening aarti is held which is something one shouldn’t miss when having a trip to Mathura.